Over 4.2 billion people have gambled at some point in their lives.

 If you are self-employed, a financial tool like QuickBooks can also be helpful here.
 QuickBooks can help you keep track of all income and expenses, easily categorizing these for when it’s time to itemize.

-5. Gambling Losses When You're From Canada
+5. How Do Gambling Losses Work When You're From Canada

 IF you’re a nonresident (aka Canadian or any other nationality other than American), you typically report income “effectively connected” with a US business by using Form 1040-NR-EZ.